If I Forward an Email Can the Sender See it? [UPDATED]

 Campaign Refinery: Best Practices, All the Time

-At Campaign Refinery, we believe in email users’ privacy — this is why we value security practices and ethics over all else.
+At Campaign Refinery, we believe in email users’ privacy — this is why we value email security best practices and ethics over all else.
 We are also strict about compliance and ensure our clients follow the same rules.

 Here are the steps we’ve taken so email is an enjoyable experience for all: